WinVector/Examples/dplyr/dplyrQuiz.md

 ![](Pop_Quiz_Hot_Shot.jpg)

-Pop dplyr quiz, hot-shot!
+"Pop dplyr quiz, hot-shot!
 There is data in a pipe.
-What does each verb do?
+What does each verb do?"

 Start
 =====